 3. Future plan of action

-Solar thermal technologies for power, heating and cooling, low temperature
+thermal technologies for power, heating, cooling and low temperature waste heat recovery

-In the environment sector, your company is focusing on waste to energy
+In the environment sector, your company is focusing on waste-to-energy products and

 4. Expenditure on R&D